consulo/consulo-dev.github.io/docs/basics/persisting_state_of_components.md

 ## Legacy API (JDOMExternalizable)

+> **WARNING** `JDOMExternalizable` and `DefaultJDOMExternalizer` are deprecated and removed in Consulo.
+Use `PersistentStateComponent` instead.

-Older components use the [`JDOMExternalizable`](upsource:///platform/util/src/com/intellij/openapi/util/JDOMExternalizable.java) interface for persisting state.
+Older components used the `JDOMExternalizable` interface for persisting state.
 It uses the `readExternal()` method for reading the state from a JDOM element, and `writeExternal()` to write the state.

-Implementations can manually store the state in attributes and sub-elements or use the [`DefaultJDOMExternalizer`](upsource:///platform/util/src/com/intellij/openapi/util/DefaultJDOMExternalizer.java) class to store the values of all public fields automatically.
+Implementations could manually store the state in attributes and sub-elements or use the `DefaultJDOMExternalizer` class to store the values of all public fields automatically.

-Components save their state in the following files:

-* Project-level: project (`.ipr`) file.
-  However, if the workspace option in the `plugin.xml` file is set to `true`, then the workspace (`.iws`) file is used instead.
-* Module-level: module (`.iml`) file.
+New code should use `PersistentStateComponent` as described above.